Usually Ice-Pick Headaches

 Nothing provokes these sharp headaches and they are away as quick as they came.
-Sometimes there is a mild lingering dull sensation afterwards.
+Sometimes there is a mild lingering dull sensation afterwards for a few minutes.

 Stabbing or Knife-like pain

 Sharp may mean a stabbing pain in the head, like someone has taken a knife or needle and rammed it into the skull.
 An example is Ice-Pick Headache.

 - Sudden and Severe Some people say ‘sharp pain’ but describe a sudden severe headache not a sensation of being struck with a knife or needle.
 A sudden severe headache requires urgent medical attention, whereas Ice-Pick Headache does not.

 The other meaning of sharp that people use is to mean an intense bad headache.

 If you use “sharp” to mean a severe headache usually the problem is Migraine Headaches.

 In this instance, sharp means a brief shooting feeling called Neuralgia.

 Causes of Knife-like Sharp Head Pain

 - Cervicogenic Headache: Most people with cervicogenic headache have a pressure or throbbing sensation on one side of the head.
 Brief stabs of pain are common in people with Cervicogenic Headache.